 Oman is a high-income country of 5.2 million people located on the Southeastern corner of the Arabian Peninsula with a stable political, economic, and social systems [32].
 Although Oman has successfully controlled and eliminated major communicable diseases and achieved remarkable reductions in maternal and child mortality rates, the burden of noncommunicable diseases is on the rise due to the rapid demographic transition and risk factors including unhealthy diet, physical inactivity and tobacco use (Figure 9).
 Oman’s GDP per capita in 2019 was roughly US$15,300, which is lower than the regional countries of the United Arab Emirates and Bahrain but doubled over the past decade [9].
 The country’s pandemic preparedness index score was 43.1, which ranked 73/195 for countries in the world and was slightly lower than other countries in the Gulf [10].

-During the past decade, Oman has been lauded for its rapid advances it made in the public health sector in close collaboration with international agencies, and for the strong commitment of the government toward the national health priorities [51][ref].
+During the past decade, Oman has been lauded for its rapid advances it made in the public health sector in close collaboration with international agencies, and for the strong commitment of the government toward the national health priorities [51].
 Oman faced several challenges to mitigating the impact of COVID-19, such as densely populated urban areas, a large population of migrant workers living in crowded informal settlements, and the diversity of languages spoken, complicating the implementation of effective public health communication strategies challenging during the pandemic [52].
 As of June 2, 2021, Oman reported 218,271 confirmed cases of COVID-19, which is approximately 4,274 cases per 100,000 people [53].
 While these numbers are undoubtedly significant, Oman implemented a number of innovative strategies that likely slowed COVID-19 transmission and are worth noting.